-See the next page for Gourdseed Corn & Popcorn

-Gourdseed Corn

-Zea mays

-Gourdseed corns are one of our oldest corns, and Gourdseed corns are one of our oldest corns, and were commonly grown in southern Virginia.
+See the next page for Gourdseed Corn & Popcorn Reid's Gourdseed Corn Zea mays Gourdseed corns are one of our oldest corns, and Gourdseed corns are one of our oldest corns, and were commonly grown in southern Virginia.
 The plants of gourdseed corn are heavily stalked and bear ears having a large number of rows of thin, deep kernels.
 These valuable corns originated from Indian gourdseed corn dating back to at least 1700.
 They were used for roasting ears, and for feed and flour.
 At maturity the kernels of some varieties are easily shelled by a light touch to the ear.
 Gourdseed corns were grown until about 1940, before hybrids became popular.
 In 1889, gourdseed corn won the Great Corn Contest sponsored by the American Agriculturist, yielding 255 bushels per acre.
 Because of interest in hybrid corn, gourdseed corns were virtually extinct by the 1960s, but recently they have been found to be valuable because of their resistance to some diseases, notably southern leaf blight.
-Dr. Brown, former president of Pioneer Hi-Bred, rediscovered gourdseed corn on a Texas farm, after a year-long search.
-Packet: 11/2 oz.
+Dr. Brown, former president of Pioneer Hi-Bred, rediscovered gourdseed corn on a Texas farm, after a yearlong search.
+Packet: 11⁄2 oz.
 (42 g) (about 150-165 seeds) sows 35 ft.

-Popcorn Zea mays

-We tend to think of popcorns for popping only, but some Native Americans also grind popcorn to make bread.
-Grown and dried in the same manner as dent corn or flint corn.
-Popcorns are resistant to ear damage by birds.
-Packet: 14g (~90-125 seeds, depending on variety) sows 22-32 ft.
-See Sweet Corn for cultural info.
+BACK!
+CHEROKEE GOURDSEED S 🎏 🏖 120 days (white) [From the Qualls family in Virginia via Sand Hill Preservation Center.]
+Similar to Virginia White Gourdseed but with more uniform cobs.
+Vigorous 10-12 ft. stalks bear 1-2 big, fat ears with long, white kernels that shell easily.
+21/2 in. wide ears average 6-8 in. long, 22 rows/ ear. #41505 Pkt (~150 seeds) \$3.50; #41505G (1⁄2 lb) \$12.25